Tutorial on Saving Tapes

 Index Hole Layout

-In principal, the tape will be retensioned automatically during normal operation due to a slightly faster coiling than uncoiling.
+In principle, the tape will be retensioned automatically during normal operation due to a slightly faster coiling than uncoiling.
 In fact the retension process highly depends on the characteristics of the tape, the drive belt, the belt guide rollers and the tape guide pins.
 Those characteristics include factors like rotation resistance, adhesion and belt tension and elasticity, which sometime is out of specification due to aging.
 As an example, some old tapes fail to retension properly because the elasticity of the drive belt has gone or the consistance of the lubricant which was used to control the adhesion at the guide pins has changed during the years.
 Briefly said, the correct tape tension depends on a perfect balance of all components.

 How deep the cartridges are affected by aging depends quite a lot on the manufacturer.
 HP's own media had been highly optimized at production time, but suffer most from aging.
 Estimated 80% of all HP DC100 tapes can't be used without problems.
-In contrast, the tapes produced by 3M still have a (comparably) high reliability.
+In contrast, the latest tapes produced by 3M still have a (comparably) high reliability.
 Scotch is anywhere in between.
 Unfortunately, most original software was stored on original HP media.

 For further reading, the May 1976 issue of the HP Journal is recommended.
 Although the tape drives introduced in this issue are those of the 2644A terminals, the basic principles of the DC100 tapes which are described in detail apply to the 9845 series as well.

-The 9845 Tape Data format
+Background: The 9845 Tape Data Format

 The DC100 tape was introduced in 1975 with the HP 2644A terminals.
 Those early built-in drives did use only one track on tape (mainly for reliability reasons).
-The 9815, 9825 and the 9845 all use two tracks.
+The 9815, 9825 and the 9835/9845 all use two tracks.
 Since the read/write head has one coil for each track, the track can be changed on the fly without removing and turning the tape cartridge.
 All data is modulated into flux reversals which represent logical 0 and 1.

 In order to use a tape for mass storage operations, the factory new tape has to be low-level formatted with the INITIALIZE command.
-This low-level format writes a basic frame structure on the tape, which is a little bit different for each system.
+This low-level format writes a basic frame structure on the tape, which is a bit different for each system.
 Whereas the 9815, the 9825, the series 80 and the peripheral 9875A dual tape drive all utilize SIF (Standard Interchange Format), this was sacrificed for the 9845 for the sake of a so-called Unified Mass Storage Concept.
-Not much is known about the low-level tape structure of the 9845, since the TACO (Tape Control) chip does most of the work.
+Not much is known about the low-level tape structure of the 9835/9845, since the TACO (Tape Control) chip does most of the work.
 Better documented are those of the HP 2644A terminals or of the 9875A dual tape drive.
 Both use a file and a data record structure with defined inter-record-gaps.
 The 9845 uses a data record structure only, with the record number and a checksum stored into a record header.

 During seek operation the tape drive switches into fast spool mode with 90 inches/sec and only looks at the record headers with the record numbers.
 When the searched record is found, the tape drive switches to slower read/write mode with 22 inches/sec in order to reliably read/write the data into the record.
 Each record holds 256 bytes of user data.
 There are 426 records on each track, giving a total capacity of 852 records or 213 kBytes.
-The complete tape length is 140 ft.
-(42.67 m).

 The first 5 records on the first track are reserved.
 The first record (record 0) is not used.
 The next 2 records hold the directory information and the following 2 records hold a spare copy of the directory, just for the case the first directory is not readable.
 So the space available for file data is limited to max.
 847 records or 211.75 kBytes.